-- Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Meet quarterly to ensure that the Strategic Plan goals are being met. - Verify that partnership and alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Make recommendations for termination, expiration and/or modification to agreements that are no longer functional and/or active. - Recommend alliances and partnerships that most benefit the missions and goals of the N. C. Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - The team leaders for the Alliances and Partnerships SEP Committee will ensure that reports, memos and other significant documents are maintained in the respective alliance or partnership folder on the F:/Drive. - Assist other SEP committees with their respective industry groups (construction, LTC, transportation, wood products, logging, food manufacturing) in establishing alliances with trade associations, professional associations, and not-for-profit groups to build working relationships that foster an improved safety and health culture. - Maintain the alliance partnership application process to better serve companies and organizations that would like an agreement with the N.C.
-Department of Labor.
+- Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures.

+- Meet quarterly to ensure that the Strategic Plan goals are being met. - Verify that partnership and alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Make recommendations for termination, expiration and/or modification to agreements that are no longer functional and/or active. - Recommend alliances and partnerships that most benefit the missions and goals of the N C Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - The team leaders for the Alliances and Partnerships SEP Committee will ensure that reports, memos and other significant documents are maintained in the respective alliance or partnership folder on the F:/Drive. - Assist other SEP committees with their respective industry groups (construction, LTC, transportation, wood products, logging, food manufacturing) in establishing alliances with trade associations, professional associations, and not-for-profit groups to build working relationships that foster an improved safety and health culture.